soodoku/tldr/summaries/36_injury_to_insult.md

   <img src = "../src/injury_to_insult/01_intro_quotes.jpg" width="500">
   <img src = "../src/injury_to_insult/01_why_no_protests_during_recessions.jpg" width="500">

+See also: Jennifer Hochschild's 1981 book "What's Fair: American Beliefs about Distributive Justice."
+Hoschschild begins her book with an excerpt from Arthur Conan Doyle's story, Silver Blaze, featuring the popular fictional detective Sherlock Holmes.
+In the excerpt, Holmes remarks on the curious fact that the dog didn't bark even when the evidence suggested that it should have.
+Hochschild uses this analogy to remark on the "curious" fact about the American polity---that it has steadfastly shied away from socialism, even socialist rhetoric, despite rising inequality, and the large pool of likely beneficiaries of socialist policies.

 ### Neither Necessary Nor Sufficient Conditions For Mobilization

   <img src = "../src/injury_to_insult/02_process_of_mobilization.jpg" width="500">